wpsharks/wp-sharks-core/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Contributors: WebSharks, wpsharks, JasWSInc, raamdev, KristineDS, reedyseth, sitegeek
+Contributors: wpsharks, JasWSInc, raamdev, KristineDS, reedyseth, sitegeek
 Tags: websharks, wp sharks, wpsharks

 The WP Sharks Core is a WordPress plugin that serves as a framework for other plugins by the WP Sharks™ team.